camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/whatsapp.md

 Your WhatsApp application can have multiple phone numbers registered.
 Set your phone number ID in the **Sender phone number ID** field of the **Payload** section.
 You can find the phone number ID at the Meta developer portal.

-In the **Recipient phone number** field enter a phone number you wish to send message to.
+In the **Recipient phone number** field, enter a phone number you wish to send message to.

 ## Select operation to execute